2020 Biennial Meeting

 The Conference for Food Protection is a non-profit organization which originated in 1971.
-It was created to provide a formal process whereby members of industry, regulatory, academia, consumer and professional organizations are afforded equal input in the development and/or modification of Food Safety Guidance.
+It was created to provide a formal process whereby members of industry, regulatory, academia, consumer, and professional organizations are afforded equal input in the development and/or modification of food safety guidance.
 Such guidance is incorporated into food safety laws and regulations at all levels of government throughout the United States.

 Please note that users of this website agree to the Terms and Conditions as found at foodprotect.org/terms/.

 - May 4, 2020

-CFP Conference Chair
+2020 Conference Chair

-CFP Conference Vice Chair
+CFP 2020 Conference Vice Chair